IGBAG - Special Education - Procedural Safeguards**

 7. Consent[1] - Initial Evaluation

-- The district provides notice and obtains informed written consent from the parent/guardian or adult student before conducting an initial evaluation to determine whether a student has a disability (as defined by Oregon law) and needs special education.
+The district provides notice and obtains informed written consent from the parent or adult student before conducting an initial evaluation to determine whether a student has a disability (as defined by Oregon law) and needs special education.
 Consent for initial evaluation is not consent for the district to provide special education and related services.

-- The district makes reasonable efforts to obtain informed consent from a parent/guardian for an initial evaluation to determine a child's eligibility for special education services.
-If a parent/guardian does not provide consent for an initial evaluation or does not respond to a request for an initial evaluation, the district may, but is not required to, pursue the initial evaluation of the child through mediation or due process hearing procedures.
+- The district makes reasonable efforts to obtain informed consent from a parent for an initial evaluation to determine a child's eligibility for special education services.
+If a parent does not provide consent for an initial evaluation or does not respond to a request for an initial evaluation, the district may, but is not required to, pursue the initial evaluation of the child through mediation or due process hearing procedures.
 The district does not violate its child find obligations if it declines to pursue the evaluation using these procedures.

 8. Consent – Initial Provision of Special Education Services